cabbagecabbagecabbage/CCC-2021/README.md

 ### S5 - Math Homework

-If we want a contiguous subarray to have a GCD of Z, then it suffices that the LCM of the subarray is Z.
+If we want a contiguous subarray to have a GCD of Z, we at least have to make sure every element in the subarray is a multiple of Z.

-However, since we have multiple requirements, The GCD of our subarray in the end might actually be greater than after the original update.
+However, since we have multiple requirements that may overlap, The GCD of our subarray in the end might actually be greater than after the original update.

 For example, if we need a subarray to have GCD 2, then have GCD 4, it is obvious that it is impossible for both to be satisfied in the end.